-FAQ – MSc Biomedical Neuroscience
+FAQs – MSc Biomedical Neuroscience:

 If your university is rated H+ on Anabin, your degree will most likely be accepted.
-If you are unsure please ask the Student Service Centre.
+If you are unsure, please ask the Student Service Centre.

 - I missed the deadline.
 Can I still apply?

-No. The TUMonline application form will be closed automatically after July 31st at midnight (CEST).
+No. The TUMonline application form will be closed automatically after May 31 at midnight (CEST).
 Hence, it is technically impossible to accept any applications submitted after the deadline.

-- Why are non-EU Applicants encouraged to apply earlier (March vs. July Deadline)?
+- Why are non-EU Applicants encouraged to apply earlier (March vs. May Deadline)?

 - My language test score (e.g., TOEFL) is too low.
 Can I still get admission?

 A language proficiency certificate with sufficient score is mandatory to apply.
 Without sufficient language ability and scores, you cannot apply for the program.